Debangana-chatterjee/HR-Analytics-SQL-PowerBI-Dashboard/README.md

 - White ethnicity is the most represented group.

-- Auditing has the highest turnover rate.
+- Auditing has the highest turnover rate (18%).

 - Most employees work at the headquarters (75%).